I Want It That Way: Critical reception

 "I Want It That Way" was met with positive reception from most music critics.
 Stephen Thomas Erlewine of AllMusic picked the song as a highlight on Millennium, calling it an "infectious song that will be enough to satisfy anyone craving more, more, more".
 In a review of the compilation The Hits – Chapter One (2001), Erlewine further declared that the song "transcend[ed] their era."
 Jim Farber of Entertainment Weekly wrote that the track "ranks as the bubblegum ballad of the year.
 It's so likable, it doesn't matter that the group's voices are the sonic equivalent of warm milk."

+In a 2024 retrospective review, Jon O'Brien of Billboard considered it the best track from Millennium, saying "...semantics aside, Millennium’s lead single remains a masterclass in boy band balladry.
+‘I Want It That Way’ boasts an earworm chorus which feels like it's always been part of pop's fabric, multi-layered harmonies (the “you are” crescendo is particularly glorious) that would put any classic vocal troupe to shame and an iconic airport-based video that perfectly encapsulates the mania the group inspired".